Wigner-GPU-Lab/Teaching/CMake/Lesson1_CompileC_CPP/README.md

 ### Include files and directories

 In C/C++, the canonical spearation of function declarations and definitions is done via header and source files.
 One translation unit is the code span that one invocation of the compiler sees.
 In between translation units, the compiler "forgets" everything.

+This is all done to:

+- reduce compilation and link times,
+- create a clear separation of feature definition and realization.

 Let's say we have a one source and one header file in our program layed out the following way: